What Do I Mean by Presence?

 Sometimes they notice emotions or thoughts moving through them.

-Instead of being completely caught inside the reaction, the person begins to notice the awareness that is noticing the experience itself.
+Instead of being completely caught inside the reaction, the person begins noticing the experience as it is happening.

 At the same time, they remain open to the other person.